When reSIDfp gets Juicey,

 you end up with….

-An old-school Commodore 64 synth in your DAW with direct SID register access.
+Here’s an old-school 8bit retro synth in your DAW designed for direct SID register access.

 You’ll feel like you’re programming the sound chip directly.